 |Median Annual Salary (2020)*||$33,100 for metal and plastic molding, coremaking, and casting machine setters, operators, and tenders|

 Career Outlook Description for Machine Operators

-The U.S. Bureau of Labor Statistics (BLS) expects a modest decrease in the employment of metal and plastic machine operators of 6% from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects a modest a decline in the employment of metal and plastic machine operators of from 2019-2029 (www.bls.gov).
 Opportunities for skilled workers will still arise as more individuals retire in the years to come.
-As of May 2013, the mean hourly wage for metal and plastic molding, coremaking, and casting machine setters, operators, and tenders was reported by the same source as $14.59.
+As of May 2020, the mean hourly wage for metal and plastic molding, coremaking, and casting machine setters, operators, and tenders was reported by the same source as $17.29.